leifan8440/minibot-wow/README.md

 - Download the latest map pack (`MiniBot.Maps.zip`) in [Releases](https://github.com/pierre-picard/minibot-wow/releases/latest) and extract it into the main folder of **MiniBot** (`/maps` subfolder).

-- Enter command `MiniBot.Cli.exe -h` to view all verbs of MiniBot command line.
+- Enter command `MiniBot.WoW.Cli.exe -h` to view all verbs of MiniBot command line.

-- You can use command `MiniBot.Cli.exe inject` to launch the system in one go.
+- You can use command `MiniBot.WoW.Cli.exe inject` to launch the system in one go.
 The CLI program will indicate the injection result via process exit code (0 for success and non-0s for error codes).
 Examples are given below.

 ```bat
 REM Show detailed command help.